Richard Martratt, 64, suffered a fatal heart attack after intervening in a dog fight.

 "Non Bite" Fatality

-Van Zandt County, TX - It was reported over the holiday weekend that a 64-year old man died, apparently due to a heart attack, and a 78-year old woman suffered head injuries after intervening in a dog fight involving two pit bull type dogs.
+Van Zandt County, TX - It was reported over the holiday weekend that a 64-year old man died, apparently due to a heart attack, and a 78-year old woman suffered serious head injuries after intervening in a violent dog fight involving two pit bull-type dogs.
 The dogs escaped their owner's property and attacked Joan Hardin's border collie.
-Hardin had been outside, along with the dog, unloading the car.
-Her family had just returned from an out-of-town Thanksgiving dinner.
+Hardin had been outside, along with her dog, unloading the car.
+Her family had just returned from an out-of-town Thanksgiving Day dinner.

 Pit Bull Dog Aggression

 Genetic pit bull dog aggression is dangerous and deadly.
 DogsBite.org prays that readers do not ever have to witness this explosive aggression first hand, which required Martratt to stab the dog multiple times and to shoot three bullets into it before the dog stopped its assault.
 Sheriff Pat Burnett said, "This could have very easily turned into a 78-year old woman being mauled..."
 Burnett's statement acknowledges the danger pit bulls pose, but it lacks meaningful substance.

 Could you, for instance, do what Martratt did?
 Could your wife or child?
 This is the question that lawmakers must ask themselves when weighing the adoption of a pit bull law.